National Novel Writing Month

 NaNoWriMo, and Other Writing-Related, Library Events

-This year, National Novel Writing Month is once again allowing in-person events under the NaNoWriMo banner.* We look forward to seeing many of you at our in-person library write-ins this November.
+Last year the National Novel Writing Month organization resumed allowing in-person events under the NaNoWriMo banner.* However, attendance at our library’s Wednesday Night ZOOM sessions indicate that people want both.
+We look forward to seeing many of you both in person and via ZOOM this November.
 Date and time information for write-ins, contests and other tie-in events and programming are still being added.

-All are invited to a all-day first day kickoff for National Novel Writing hosted by the library.
+All are invited to an all-day first day kickoff for National Novel Writing hosted by the library.
 Click here for more information.

 • Wednesday Night Zoom